wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-48.&emsp;The miracle is the only device at your immediate disposal for controlling time.
+48. The miracle is the only device at your immediate disposal for controlling time.
 ²Only revelation transcends it, having nothing to do with time at all.

 ::: details Expanded